salopensource/chromesal/README.md

 * The Chrome OS device _must_ be enterprise enrolled.
 * The extension _must_ be installed via the G-Suite policy

 The extension has been restricted to Chrome OS devices only, and will not function if the above two conditions are not met.
+This extension relies on APIs that are only available to enterprise enrolled devices, so does not function when installed manually.

 ## Configuration